amillert/wiki-clustering/README.md

 ```

 ### Using the project
 As mentioned before, the general project constitutes two subprojects - `corpus`, and `prediction`.
 The distinction between the two, and their respective arguments, are reflected in the `utils/argparser.py` file.
-In a nutshell, `corpus` subparser parses the following arguments: `--num_entires` to specify how many persons to extract per category; `--sentences_per_article` to specify how many sentences to parse per each entry, if there are not enough sentences entry is being discarted; `--parallel` to run extraction in parallel (unfortunatelly script is limited in terms of ability to be parallelized simply by the fact that we need to extract `--num_entires` per category, hence parallelization can only occur per category group, namely it's degree is at most 6 in the most busy time of processing when all categories are still being extracted); `--path_corpus_out` allows one provide the path in the local file system in which extracted corpora are being stored; the corpus `pd.DataFrame` is being stored along with the schema for loading data in the correct format; when `--path_corpus_out` arguement is composed with the `--load_data` flag, it serves as a path to the directory storing all corpora to load it back into the script.
+In a nutshell, `corpus` subparser parses the following arguments: `--num_entires` to specify how many persons to extract per category; `--sentences_per_article` to specify how many sentences to parse per each entry, if there are not enough sentences in a entry then it is being discarted; `--parallel` to run extraction in parallel (unfortunatelly script is limited in terms of ability to be parallelized simply by the fact that we need to extract `--num_entires` per category, hence parallelization can only occur per category group, namely it's degree is at most 6 in the most busy time of processing when all categories are still being extracted); `--path_corpus_out` allows one to provide the path in the local file system in which extracted corpora will be stored; the corpus `pd.DataFrame` is being stored along with the schema for loading data in the correct format; when `--path_corpus_out` arguement is composed with the `--load_data` flag, it serves as a path to the directory storing all corpora to load it back into the script.
 In case of loading the dataset, if `--path_corpus_out` is the exact path to specific `*.tsv` file corresponding the  `pd.DataFrame` of one's interest - this exact file with respective schema are being loaded; however, if it denotes just a directory with different corpora, then it loads the corpus with the highest suffix number.
 In order to preserve compatibility in terms of functionality, when `--path_corpus_out` is used to to save the model, script will automatically generate the path name by increasing the suffix value.
-The exact name is of form `corpus_{n}.tsv`, where n denotes which corpus it is in the sequence of their generation.
+The exact name is of form `corpus_{n}.tsv`, where `n` denotes which corpus it is in the sequence of their generation.

 `prediction` subparser to be defined soon - once implemented.

 ### Exemplar scenarios of running the script

+### Exercises Index
+- Exercise 1-1
+    The SPARQL query used to get the names for 6 categories can be found in `utils/__init__.py`.

+- Exercise 1-2